 Kayla enjoys performing solo works ranging from Telemann to Jenni Brandon for Sigma Alpha Iota chapter meetings, retirement homes, and other community events in Kansas and Oklahoma.

-As part of her undergraduate experience, Kayla was a member of the Sooner Bassoners ensemble where she played both tenor bassoon contrabassoon.
-She has competed at the Oklahoma Music Educators Association Chamber Competition and is currently a member of the Helianthus quartet at Wichita State University.
+As part of her undergraduate experience, Kayla was a member of the Sooner Bassooners ensemble where she played both tenor bassoon and contrabassoon.
+She has competed at the Oklahoma Music Educators Association Chamber Competition and was a member of the Helianthus quartet at Wichita State University.
 During her time at Wichita State, Kayla had the opportunity to perform several premieres with the Wind Ensemble and the Symphony Orchestra on bassoon and contrabassoon.
 She is currently serves as the principal bassoonist of the Bethany College Orchestra, second bassoonist of the Salina Symphony, second bassoonist of the Hutchinson Symphony, and freelances in the southern central Kansas area.

-Kayla is currently working on a master’s degree in instrumental music education at Wichita State University where she studies with Zachary Hague.
+Kayla holds a master’s degree in instrumental music education at Wichita State University where she studied with Zachary Hague.
 She completed her bachelor of musical arts degree at the University of Oklahoma.
 Her former teachers include Rodney Ackmann and Steven Houser.